Electrode-iOS/ELHybridWeb/platformAPI.md

 The Done button dismisses the external web view regardless of the web history.

+**Usage**

+The `presentExternalURL()` method can be used when the hybrid web application needs to navigate to an external web application or website that the hybrid web app developer does not control.
+It allows the user to freely navigate forward and backward in a new web view instance without modfiying the web history of the hybrid web application.

+An optional `returnURL` option can be set that enables the hybrid web application to intercept a request of the external web view in order to return to the original hybrid web application's web view.
+When the external web view attempts to load a request the request's URL will be compared against the `returnURL` value to determine if the request should be intercepted.
+Ignoring the query string value, the `returnURL` will match against any subset of the intercepted URL including the scheme, domain, port, and path.
+For example the `returnURL` value of `"https//github.com/TheHolyGrail"` will intercept the URLs `"https//github.com/TheHolyGrail/Zoot"` and `"https//github.com/TheHolyGrail/BridgeOfDeath"` but not the URL `"https//github.com/"`.

+After a request has been matched against the `returnURL` value the bridge prevents the request from loading inside the external web view and instead loads it into the original hybrid web application's web view.
+The external web view is dismissed and the user returns to the original web application's web view with the intercepted request loaded into it.

 **Parameters**

 - (object) - Options object.
   - `url` (string) - External URL to load into the new modal web view.
-  - `returnURL` (string) - A subset of the URL that should be intercepted and loaded into the original web view.
-The external web view modal will be dismissed and the URL will not be loaded in the external web view.
-Ignoring the query string value, the `returnURL` will match against any subset of the intercepted URL including the scheme, domain, port, and path.
-For example the `returnURL` value of `"https//github.com/TheHolyGrail"` will intercept the URLs `"https//github.com/TheHolyGrail/Zoot"` and `"https//github.com/TheHolyGrail/BridgeOfDeath"` but not the URL `"https//github.com/"`.
+  - `returnURL` (string) - A subset of the URL to be intercepted in order to return to the presenting web view.
   - `title` (string) - Title text for the navigation bar of the external web view.

 **Example**